Chris Pratt’s ‘Guardians Of The Galaxy Vol. 2’ Scores 100 In Test Screening

 Even though James Gunn might have been successful in engaging fans of the first Guardians of the Galaxy movie by raising speculations around the upcoming sequel, Chris Pratt had admitted that part of his desire to feature in the highly-anticipated film comes from his desire to connect with his late father.

-Chris Pratt’s father had been diagnosed with multiple sclerosis, and passed away from his actor son was filming for Jurassic World.
+Chris Pratt’s father had been diagnosed with multiple sclerosis and passed away while his actor son was filming for Jurassic World.
 Chris Pratt bottled up his grief, never taking the time to properly mourn his father’s death.
 At the time, he tried to cope with his personal tragedy by focusing on Jurassic World‘s filming, but evidently, this approach was not a successful one, and the actor began to vent his suppressed emotions in a negative way.
 There were instances when the Passengers actor was involved in violent brawls, having had too much to drink.

 Eventually, the actor realized that he needed to give himself the opportunity to properly mourn his father.
 Admitting that he and his father used to connect through his film projects, and realizing that Guardians of the Galaxy Vol. 2 has such a poignant father-son storyline at its core, Pratt decided to use the creative process to deal with his grief.